Maiden Tower (Baku)

 The Maiden Tower houses a museum, which presents the story of the historic evolution of Baku city.
 It also has a gift shop.
-The view from the roof takes in the alleys and minarets of the Old City, the Baku Boulevard, the house of Isa bek Hajinski and a wide vista of the Baku Bay.
+The view from the roof takes in the alleys and minarets of the Old City, the Baku Boulevard, the Isa bek Hajinski House and a wide vista of the Baku Bay.

-The Tower is covered by cloud of mysteries and legends which are rooted to the history and culture of Azerbaijan.
-Indeed, some epics became a subject for scenario for ballets and theatre's plays.
-The Maiden Tower (ballet) is a world-class Azerbaijani ballet created by Afrasiyab Badalbeyli in 1940 and ballet's remake was performed in 1999.
+The Tower is surrounded by legends rooted in the history and culture of Azerbaijan.

+Indeed, some epics became a subject for scenarios for ballets and theatre's plays.
+The ballet Maiden Tower is a world-class masterpiece of the Azerbaijani ballet created by composer Afrasiyab Badalbeyli in 1940; a remake of the ballet was performed in 1999.

-Consequent to the receding of the sea shoreline of the Caspian Sea, a strip of land emerged.
-This land was developed between the 9th and 15th centuries, when the walls of the old city, the palace including the huge bastion of the Maiden Tower were built.
+Resulting from the recession of the Caspian Sea shoreline, a strip of land emerged.
+This land was developed between the 9th and 15th centuries, when the walls of the old city and the palace, including the huge bastion of the Maiden Tower, were built.